 In this series of articles we want to focus our attention on some of the innovative ingredients out there that have been shown to deliver significant improvements in performance or body composition.
 The difference here is that we will be covering ingredients that are less well known so don't expect a lengthy article on whey protein or BCAAs!

 Did you enjoy this article?
 Was there anything in particular that resonated with you (or riled you)?
 Do you have any further information that we've missed?
 Please let us know via our Facebook page.
-Alternatively, if you would like to try one of the products mentioned above and/or browse our exclusive range of sports supplements, you can do so here.

 1. Meng HC, Wang A, Li Y, Kuang YY.
 Chemical constituents and pharmacologic actions of Cynomorium plants.
 2013.
 Chin J Nat Med.
 11: 4